-5.1.2.
+3.3.
 The Economic Policy Framework

 Although South Africa has, over the past decade, adopted a wide range of policy initiatives aimed at boosting economic growth and addressing the country's structural challenges, the country has seen very limited progress emanating from these initiatives and their implementation.
 This has partly been due to high levels of political uncertainty related to the so-called state capture phenomenon across various levels of government and SOEs as well as uncertainty about the country's economic policies including those related to mining and land.
 This uncertainty has greatly contributed to poor economic outcomes over the past few years, which has delayed the country from making significant progress towards attaining its long-term growth objectives as set out in the National Development Plan (NDP).
-Government has, since 2018 and under the leadership of President Cyril Ramaphosa, undertaken to address issues around state capture, to provide clarity around the country's weak growth trajectory and to accelerate its long term growth objectives in order to move the country towards its 2030 vision of eliminating poverty and reducing inequality.
+Government has, since 2018 and under the leadership of President Cyril Ramaphosa, undertaken to address issues around state capture, to provide clarity around the country's economic policies and has accelerated its structural reform agenda in order to reverse the country's weak growth trajectory and to accelerate its long term growth objectives in order to move the country towards its 2030 vision of eliminating poverty and reducing inequality.